 The Memphis Chapter of UNICO, the Italian-American service organization, bestowed their community service award on Joe in 2004.
 Associated Catholic Charities honored Joe in 2002 with the Bishop Carroll T. Dozier Service Award, the agency's highest honor for community service.

 Birch is deeply involved in the fight against Alzheimer's disease.
 His beloved father suffered from Alzheimer's for fourteen years until his death in 2002.
 Joe regularly serves as emcee of Alzheimer's Association events, including the annual Memory Walk.
 Birch was the honoree at the 2008 Alzheimer's Association of the Mid-South Gala.

-Birch serves on the Board of Trustees of Christian Brothers University, his alma mater (1978).
+Christian Brothers University named Joe “Trustee Emeritus” after serving 12 years on the Board of Trustees of his alma mater (1978).
 Joe and native Memphian Robyn Davis Birch (CBU 1977) were married in June 1983.
 They have been blessed with two sons.
-Joseph III, is an honors graduate of his parents’ alma mater and is now a third year law student at the Cecil C. Humphries School of Law at the University of Memphis.
-Matthew, a CBU senior, is fluent in Mandarin and spent the summer 2012 teaching English in Shenyang, China.
-Matthew plans a career after graduation that will put his gifts with foreign languages to good use.
-The Birch family resides in Hein Park in Midtown Memphis, Tennessee.
+Joseph III is a 2011 Honors graduate of his parents’ alma mater as well as the Cecil C. Humphries School of Law at the University of Memphis (2014).
+Joseph III is a Certified Financial Planner (CFP) for Legacy Wealth Management http://www.legacywealth.com/joseph-birch.html in Memphis.
+Matthew was named Outstanding Literature and Languages Graduate by the CBU faculty in 2014.
+He is fluent in Mandarin and spent the summer 2012 teaching English in Shenyang, China.
+Matthew now serves as a Global Sourcing Coordinator for AutoZone, Inc. The Birch family resides in Hein Park in Midtown Memphis, Tennessee.